ManavGupta1005/MVM-Foundation/README.md

 MVM Foundation

 ## Project Description
-Web Application for a charity foundation.
+Web Application for an NGO.

 ## Built With
 1. HTML